pike13inc/reporting_api_example/README.md

 #### Most valuable clients report

-We also happen to want to exclude retail and only consider the month of September, 2015.
+Find the five clients who have contributed the most revenue to the business.
+Also, exclude retail and only consider the month of September, 2015.

 ##### Request
 ```bash